OpenDSA/OpenDSA/RST/en/Glossary.rst

       For a :term:`set` :math:`\mathbf{S}`, the power set is the set of all possible :term:`subsets <subset>` for :math:`\mathbf{S}`.

+   PR quadtree
+      A type of :term:`quadtree` that stores point data in two dimensions.
+      The root of the PR quadtree represents some square region of 2d space.
+      If that space stores more than one data point, then the region is decomposed into four equal subquadrants, each represented recursively by a subtree of the PR quadtree.
+      Since many leaf nodes of the PR quadtree will contain no data points, implementation often makes use of the :term:`Flyweight` :term:`design pattern`.
+      Related to the :term:`bintree`.

+   prefix property
+      Given a collection of strings, the collection has the prefix property if no string in the collection is a prefix for another string in the collection.
+      The significance is that, given a long string composed of members of the collection, it can be uniquely decomposed into the constituent members.
+      An example of such a collection of strings with the prefix property is a set of :term:`Huffman codes`.

    preorder traversal
       In a :term:`binary tree`, a :term:`traversal` that first visits the :term:`root`, then :term:`recursively <recursion>` visits